linhongbin-ws/DreamerBC/doc/tunning_note.md

-model lr 0.0008 cannot converge well
+model lr 0.0008 cannot converge well, even 3e-4 does not converge well

 rssm deter hidden to 100 and lr to 3e-4 do not reconstruct well